 In Florida, you must file a slip and fall claim before the statute of limitations runs out.
 However, by working with an attorney, you may identify some exceptions to the statute of limitations that will extend the time you have to move forward with your claim.

 Even if some time has passed since your accident, however, you may still have the right to compensation.
-A North Miami Beach slip and fall accident lawyer can help you get a better idea of how long you may have to move forward with your claim.
+A North Miami Beach slip and fall accident lawyer can explain how long you may have to move forward with your claim.

-Contact a North Miami Beach Slip and Fall Accident Attorney Today for a Free Case Evaluation and Consultation
+Contact a North Miami Beach Slip and Fall Accident Attorney Today for a Free Consultation and Case Evaluation

 Dolman Law Group Accident Injury Lawyers, PA